Rushen Primary School Safeguarding Policy

-    The designated adult for Child Protection is Mr Thomson, the Headteacher.
+The designated adult for Child Protection is Ms Owens, the Headteacher.
 In his absence Miss Baker will undertake this role.
 This school follows the guidelines in the Isle of Man Education Miscellaneous Provisions Act 2008 which asserts that physical restraint may be used if there is the possibility that a child may be about to cause harm to him/ herself or to another.
 It also asserts that on no occasion should such physical contact be used as a punishment.

 Photographing and videoing